timbru31/SilkSpawners/README.md

 *spawnerCommandReachDistance* (6) - How close you have to be to use the /spawner command.

-*craftableSpawners* (false) - Enable crafting mob spawners using spawner egg + 8 iron bars.
+*craftableSpawners* (false) - Enable crafting mob spawners using spawner egg in center surrounded by 8 iron bars.
+Once enabled, crafting spawners for individual creatures can be disabled by setting *enableCraftingSpawner* to false in the *creatures* section below (if omitted, will default to true, but both config options must be enabled for spawners to be craftable).

 *spawnersUnstackable* (false) - Prevent spawners from stacking, by setting max stack size to 1.
+Useful on CraftBukkit++ to prevent spawners from stacking when dropped as items.
+Not needed on vanilla CraftBukkit builds.

 *defaultCreature* (null) - When generic spawner items are placed, spawn this creature (or null for Minecraft's default, pigs).